MarcelGarus/server/README.md

 ## Firewall?

-No Firewall is needed; there are only few programs listening on ports, so it's easy to get an overview.
+No Firewall is needed; only a few programs are listening on ports, so it's easy to get an overview.
 To see which programs listen on ports, do:

 ```bash